Swarnashree/swarnashree.github.io/index.md

   <img src="swarnashree.png" width="250" height="250">
 </p> -->

+Hello!
+I am currently pursuing my Masters of Science degree in Intelligent Information Systems (LTI department) at [CMU](https://www.lti.cs.cmu.edu/people/222227570/swarnashree-mysore-sathyendra).
-I'm currently working as a technical associate at **Goldman Sachs**, Bangalore working on very interesting projects.
+Previously I worked as a technical associate at **Goldman Sachs**, Bangalore and contributed to some very interesting projects.
 I completed my BE Degree in Information Science and Engineering from [PES Institute of Technology](https://www.pes.edu/), Bangalore (Batch of 2014-2018).
 I'm most interested in tackling problems in the **Machine Learning**, **Natural Language Processing** and **Computer Vision** domains and building **scalable, secure** ML systems.

 ## Updates
+- **31/08/2021** Started my degree at CMU ! :D
 - **04/01/2021** Received a fast-track promotion to **Technical Associate** at Goldman Sachs
 - **08/11/2019** Attending **Grace Hopper Celebration India 2019** as a Speaker, representing Goldman Sachs